As the need for clean energy grows globally, nuclear science and technology provides reliable, local energy options that

 These reactor concepts are designed to address the energy needs of the world into the far future (post 21st century).
 They can provide a number of benefits, including the following.

-These reactor concepts are at various levels of development.
+These reactor concepts are currently at various levels of development.
 The first deployments of Generation IV reactors are not expected until 2015.
 Most will not be ready before 2025.
 However the long term potential of these projects is enormous.
 For example one Molten-Salt Reactor designed to consume one ton of Uranium per year, could supply sufficient Hydrogen to supply 3 million passenger vehicles.
 The waste from one year of the plant’s year’s operation would occupy half the volume of a typical domestic refrigerator.
 The radioactivity of the waste would diminish to background levels in about 500 years.